rust-lang/book/second-edition/src/ch13-01-closures.md

 }
 ```

-<span class="caption">Listing 13-1: A function we'll use to stand in for a
+<span class="caption">Listing 13-1: A function we’ll use to stand in for a
 hypothetical calculation that takes about two seconds to run</span>

 Next, we have a `main` function that contains the parts of the workout app that
 are important for this example.
 This represents the code that the app would
 call when a user asks for a workout plan.
 Because the interaction with the
-app's frontend isn't relevant to the use of closures, we're going to hardcode
+app’s frontend isn’t relevant to the use of closures, we’re going to hardcode
 values representing inputs to our program and print the outputs.

 The inputs to the program are:

 - An `intensity` number from the user, specified when they request a workout,
-  so they can indicate whether they'd like a low intensity workout or a high
+  so they can indicate whether they’d like a low intensity workout or a high
   intensity workout
 - A random number that will generate some variety in the workout plans

 The output the program prints will be the recommended workout plan.

-Listing 13-2 shows the `main` function we're going to use.
-We've hardcoded the
+Listing 13-2 shows the `main` function we’re going to use.
+We’ve hardcoded the
 variable `simulated_user_specified_value` to 10 and the variable
-`simulated_random_number` to 7 for simplicity's sake; in an actual program we'd
+`simulated_random_number` to 7 for simplicity’s sake; in an actual program we’d
-get the intensity number from the app frontend and we'd use the `rand` crate to
+get the intensity number from the app frontend and we’d use the `rand` crate to
 generate a random number like we did in the Guessing Game example in Chapter 2.
 The `main` function calls a `generate_workout` function with the simulated
 input values: